yu-ming-chen/tp/docs/UserGuide.md

  Parameters | Requirement | Comments
  ------------ | ------------- | ------
-Index | ❗Required | Index of the budget
+Index | Required | Index of the budget

-✏️ Example:
+✏ Example:

 `delete 1`

 This will delete the budget with the index "1".

 When you delete a budget, the budget is removed immediately from the current page.